miman/docker-srv-hosting/readme.md

 Some services has support for inporting config from installations done on previous machines.

+For these you need to:
+1. Copy your config folders to the **backup** folder in this project (see the readme in that folder)
-For these you need to go into the specific folders & run the scripts named **restore-from-backup.sh**
+2. go into the specific folders & run the scripts named **restore-from-backup.sh**

 This is supported for:
 * headscale